-In the 2014-15 school year, a revised assessment system will be implemented across Missouri, allowing teachers and students more time for classroom instruction:
+In the 2014-15 school year, a revised assessment system will be implemented across Missouri:

 More Tools to Help Students Learn

-Teachers will continue to personalize learning for children with unlimited access to interim and formative assessment resources in ELA and math for grades 3-8.
-Districts can use those resources at their own discretion.
-A digital library of formative assessment tools, practices and professional development materials will make it easier for teachers to collect and use information on student learning.
+Teachers have access to a digital library of formative assessment tools, practices and professional development materials to make it easier for teachers to collect and use information on student learning.

 ACT® for 11th Graders

 For the first time, Missouri will provide a one-time administration of the ACT® for all 11th grade students.
 The test gives students a score when considering additional education after high school.
 It

 also provides students, parents, schools and the state with a measure of how well‐prepared students are for college and career.